19 Sep The Best Exercises For Mid Back Pain

 When it comes to mid back and scapular pain, nothing beats a mid back prehab program with tons of thoracic spine mobility and stability work.
 Mid back pain can be caused by a variety of structures in the mid back itself like the thoracic spine, ribs, or trigger points in the upper back muscles.
 Furthermore, the pain could even originate from other regions, not in the mid back like the neck or shoulders.
 That’s a lot of potential pain generators and triggers!
-Making matters even more complicated is that it’s often times difficult to recreate a “trigger”.
+Making matters even more complicated is that it’s oftentimes difficult to recreate a “trigger”.
 In physio terms, a trigger is something that causes your familiar pain.
 Meaning if you ask yourself the question, “what typically causes my mid back pain?”
 The answer for many with mid back pain is typically something vague and difficult to pinpoint.
 “Uh, this weird position I put my arms in… it just aches… it’s always there, etc.” Don’t worry, this is common!
 But because of this conundrum, you can never go wrong with a holistic mid back prehab program focused on improving thoracic spine mobility and strength and above all else, keeping moving!
 Follow along in this article as you learn the best exercises for mid back pain!

 The cat cow is my go-to for desensitization.
 It’s a movement that is inherently easy to control if you have pain.
 And if you don’t, it just simply feels good.
 For mid back pain, the key is to bias the mid back region during the cat cow movement rather than the low back region.

 Mid Back Exercise: Cat Cow Thoracic Spine Bias